cnyondy/bazahe/README.md

 Read Http/Https data via Http Proxy

+This project is under development, it lack features, and may have unexpected bugs.
-Support Http1.x, Https1.x, Http2.0 support to be added.
+Current Ssupport Http1.x / Https1.x.
+Http2.0 support to be added.

 ## Https Traffics